-Publication Ethics and Publication Malpractice Statement for Asian Journal of Material Chemistry which is dedicated to follow best practices on ethical matters, errors and retractions.
+Publication Ethics and Publication Malpractice Statement for Asian Journal of Materials Chemistry which is dedicated to follow best practices on ethical matters, errors and retractions.

 The journal follows the COPE Code of Conduct and Best Practice Guidelines for Journal Editors and the Code of Conduct for Journal Publishers.